Jordan823/HPM-Expanded-Genocide-Mod/README.md

 			}
 		}

 # Everything is subject to change, and suggestions are very welcome.
 I'm just using the default HPM pre-requisites as it's much easier while I continue to create the meat of the mod, and I will come back to the pre-requisites once all cultures have been added.
-This mod will 100% work with both Vanilla and HPM by the end of it all.
+I hope to port this over to vanilla by the end of it, but for now it only works with HPM.

 # To install, just put the PoliticalEvents.txt into Victoria 2\mod\HPM\events.